Halloway family sues NLCMH, psychologist, over GT jail suicide

 Corey said he has no plans at this time to file suit against any other parties and the timing of the lawsuit fulfilled requirements of Michigan law.

-More than 51 suicide attempts — two of which were completed — took place at the jail from 2011 to 2018, the Record-Eagle previously reported.
+More than 51 suicide attempts — two of them confirmed — took place at the jail from 2011 to 2018, the Record-Eagle previously reported.

 One was Marilyn Palmer, who died by suicide in the jail Feb.
 28, 2018.
 Her family signed a $20,000 settlement agreement with Grand Traverse County in October 2019 after filing a lawsuit.